Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Meta Project.md

 The word [[Meta]] as it is used in the [[Lionsberg System]] is meant to point to the eternal, universal, ultimate, self-referential, highest order, most transcendent conception of an idea.

-Therefore **Meta Project** is the highest universal overarching and uniting "project of projects", that by definition contains within itself and orders all other possible projects.
+The **Meta Project** is the highest universal overarching and uniting "project of projects", that by definition contains within itself and orders all other possible projects.

-The idea of the [[Meta Project]] is critical because it provides a framework in which to stack up and align our individual projects, with the various projects we participate in, with the universal [[Meta Project]] that is big enough to unite us [[All]].
+The idea of the [[Meta Project]] is critical because it provides a framework in which to stack up and align the [[Individual And Local]] projects we participate in with the universal [[Meta Project]] that unites us [[All]].

 All of our activity, whether we acknowledge it or not, is part of the total program of human activity.
 The question is how consciously and competently we are participating in it, individually and collectively.